After you’re granted Conditional or Provisional accreditation

 You will still have a maximum of 6 years from the date NESA awarded you Conditional accreditation to achieve Proficient teacher status, irrespective of when you move to Provisional accreditation.

-Read the Fact Sheet on how to move from Conditional to Provisional Teacher Accreditation (PDF 138.07KB).
+Fact Sheet: Moving from Conditional to Provisional Teacher Accreditation (PDF 138.07KB).

 Working towards Proficient Teacher accreditation

 All Conditionally and Provisionally accredited teachers must achieve Proficient Teacher accreditation within their timeframe.
-You can view your timeframe in your eTAMS account.
+You can view your timeframe in your NESA online account (eTAMS).

 To help you get ready to apply for Proficient Teacher accreditation, complete the Proficient Teacher Orientation Course in NESA learning.
 This is a mandatory requirement in your application for Proficient Teacher accreditation and provides an overview of the steps to achieve this.